Gilbeyss/Gilbeyss/README.md

 ____________________________________________________________________
 🎓 i do here's something you will see and do Joke joke (:
 ____________________________________________________________________
-🌱 Artificial Intelligence, Homomorphic Encryption, and Computer Vision Blah Blah
+🌱 Artificial Intelligence, Homomorphic Encryption, and Computer Vision Discord Bot Blah Blah
 ____________________________________________________________________
 ✍️ In my spare time, Sorry I Have No Free Time (:
 ### 🛠 &nbsp;Software Languages